 Tummy time plays such an important roll when it comes to baby's development as it can help strengthen their neck and shoulder muscles, promote their motor skills and allow them to start rolling over, sit up and crawl.

-By introducing your nursing pillow during tummy time, you are also introducing different materials for them to engage with.
+By introducing your little one to a baby nursing pillow during tummy time, you are also introducing different materials for them to engage with.

 Put your baby on their belly over the pillow, with their arms and shoulders propped up on top.
 Watch your baby at all times, repositioning them if they start to slide down the pillow.